rwaysteele-pixel/Project-1_Data-Science-1_Fall-2025/README.md

 # From Paper Audits to Data Science
+***
 Why would a community college registrar in a rural town pursue a degree in data science?
 Find out why and why all higher education professionals should become more data science literate!

+## Plan
+In the future, I plan to include a sample data file and a [Jupyter](https://jupyter.org/) notebook to this repository.

 ## About Me
 Hi All!
 My name and Rachel, and I'm new to data science.
 As a higher education professional, I have sought to make data-driven decisions to best support students.

-## Why Data Science?
-I was hired as the Registrar while the College was still doing degree audits by hand with pen and paper.
-Months before my hiring, the college entered into an agreement with Ellucian to implement Degree Works.
-I attended hours, upon days, upon weeks on implementation meetings to set-up this product.
-I was SO LOST!
-But eventually, through the help of my team and our great Degree Works consultant, we ended up with a great product.
-Now I work to maintain the "scribe" which is Degree Works programming language used to automatic degree audits by simply entering a student's ID number.
-Never in my life did I imagine I would be so "techy," but thats the way the world is going.
-If I am going to best serve students and advance my career, becoming data science literate is critical.

-Recently my superviser attended a meeting with all the chief academic officers from every Mississippi Community College.
-MSU's Applied Data Science program was mentioned, and my superviser thought it would be a good fit for my interests.
-After looking into the program and seeing how supportive MSU is of their students, I decided to go for it! 😂
+Now it's time to take it to the **next level**!
+I hope to
+  *Improve administrative efficency at the institutional level *Use data to be an advocate for community colleges *Advance my career

 ## Practice Uploading an Image
 *Below is an image I used in a Canvas course designed to train employees on the importance of FERPA laws.*